CodeAlphaCapt/Find-Git-User-Acc-Info/README.md

 1. Storage Accounts (Containers)
 2. Storage accounts static website

 * API's Used :
 Total 3 API' are used

-1. To fetch the default data
+1. To fetch the default data.
-2. To get user input
+2. To get user input.
-3.
+3. To fill the data.

+* step by step process to deploy a website :-